matthieugomez/compress.ado/README.md

 -  OSX users can unzip/save in the RAM instead of a hard drive using the option "ram".

--  Timings below on a 3Go file.
+-  Timings on a 3Go file.

 	```
 	set rmsg on